-tail - Delivers the last part of a file.
+tail - Copies the last part of a file to the output.

-$tail [ \pm [number] [lbc] [ - f ] ] [ file ]$
+tail [±[number] [lbc] [-f]] [file]

-Tail copies the named file to the standard output beginning at a designated place.
+The tail command copies the named file to the standard output beginning at a designated place.
 If no file is named, the standard input is used.

-Copying begins at distance + number from the beginning, or - number from the end of the input (if number is null, the value 10 is assumed).
-Number is counted in units of lines, blocks, or characters, according to the appended option l, b, or c.
+Copying begins at distance +number from the beginning, or -number from the end of the input (if number is null, the value 10 is assumed).
+The number is counted in units of lines, blocks, or characters, according to the appended option l, b, or c.
 When no units are specified, counting is by lines.

-With the -f ("follow") option, if the input file is not a pipe, the program will not terminate after the line of the input file has been copied, but will enter an endless loop, wherein it sleeps for a second and then attempts to read and copy further records from the input file.
-Thus it may be used to monitor the growth of a file that is being written by some other process.
+With the -f (follow) option, if the input file is not a pipe, the program will not terminate after the line of the input file has been copied, but will enter an endless loop, wherein it sleeps for a second and then attempts to read and copy further records from the input file.
+Thus, it may be used to monitor the growth of a file that is being written by some other process.
 For example, the command:

+'''

-tail - f file
+tail -f file

+'''

-will print the last ten lines of file, followed by any lines that are appended to file between the time tail is initiated and killed.
+prints the last ten lines of file, followed by any lines that are appended to file between the time tail is initiated and ended.

-Tails relative to the end of the file are kept in a buffer, and thus are limited in length.
-Unpredictable results can occur if character special files are "tailed".
-TAR (C)
+Any tail commands relative to the end of the file are kept in a buffer and thus are limited in length.
+Unpredictable results can occur if character special files are "tailed."

+TAR(C)